shivamxaryan/Image-Search-App/README.md

 ## How to uses

-* Type in the serch box
+* Type in the serch box.
 * Click on submit to get the image.

 ## How to download image